 The research indicates that the disparity in solar PV power generation in China stems from challenges in technology, engineering, and management.
 Technological issues, especially related to cell efficiency, are the leading cause of the performance gap, particularly in provinces such as Shandong, Liaoning, Jiangxi, and Zhejiang, where they account for 48.43% of the discrepancy.
 Engineering problems, including array spacing, are the main contributors in provinces like Gansu, Guizhou, and Shaanxi, contributing 38.55% to the gap.
 Although management factors like solar curtailment and system efficiency represent only 13.02% of the gap, their impact may grow as the solar PV sector evolves and systems age.

 “The Chinese government has made strides in adopting higher efficiency PV cells and reducing solar curtailment.
-However, ongoing efforts are needed to address the challenges posed by increasing renewable energy penetration and improving system efficiency’” said Pu Wang, Chinese Academy of Sciences professor and corresponding author of the study.
+However, ongoing efforts are needed to address the challenges posed by increasing renewable energy penetration and improving system efficiency,” said Pu Wang, Chinese Academy of Sciences professor and corresponding author of the study.
 “Developing better grid infrastructure and energy storage solutions can help mitigate these issues, ensuring that solar PV systems contribute more effectively to energy needs.”

 These factors not only exacerbate the gap in power generation but also highlight the need to address disparities in land-use efficiency (LUE).
 Many plants are not operating as efficiently as they could be, which represents a missed opportunity for maximizing energy output from available land.
 More than half of the solar PV plants evaluated are operating at less than 40% of their potential capacity.
 Only a small number of plants achieve more than 60% of their technical potential capacity-based LUE.

-“As China continues to scale up solar PV installations, understanding and improving land-use efficiency will be crucial for maximizing power generation and minimizing land cover impacts,” said Mengye Zhu, CGS Research Assistant Professor and co-author of the study.
+“As China continues to scale up solar PV installations, understanding and improving land-use efficiency will be crucial for maximizing power generation and minimizing land cover impacts,” said Mengye Zhu, CGS Assistant Research Professor and co-author of the study.
 “Technological advancements, such as improvements in cell efficiency along with effective management practices, will play vital roles in bridging the gap between actual performance and technical potential.”

 By comparing technical potential with actual performance, the study provides actionable insights for policymakers, industry stakeholders, and researchers, highlighting the need for targeted strategies to overcome barriers related to technology, engineering, and management.
 By focusing on improving cell efficiency, addressing engineering challenges, and enhancing management practices, China can significantly enhance the efficiency and impact of its solar PV systems, contributing to its broader carbon neutrality objectives.